zero-one-group/geni/docs/cookbook/part_8_window_functions.md

 ## 8.1 The Best and Second Best in Every Category

 The easiest way to define a windowed column is to use `g/windowed`.
-The function accepts a map that expects `:window-col` and optionally `:partition-by`, `:order-by`, `:range-between` and `rows-between`.
+The function accepts a map that expects `:window-col` and optionally `:partition-by`, `:order-by`, `:range-between` and `:rows-between`.
 Consider the following example:

 ```clojure
 (def rank-by-category